Ryedale and Bilsdale

 The Duncombes were a very influential family in the area and were created Lords Feversham in 1826.
 A statue of one of their number, the second Lord Feversham, stands in Helmsley’s market Square.

 The town of Helmsley itself is a quite charming place of red roofed houses, some Georgian, some earlier.
-There are interesting inns, a sixteenth century timber-framed house and a pretty stream culverted in a neat channel that flows through the centre of the town.
+There are interesting inns, a sixteenth century timber-framed house and a pretty stream which flows in a neat channel through the heart of the town.

 Ampleforth and Gilling Castle